hertzmann/hertzmann.github.io/_posts/2023-09-27-what-is-creativity.md

 # Computational systems as _models_ of intelligence

-What then, are we to make of the fact that these systems create surprising, novel, and delightful things?
+What then, are we to make of the fact that current systems can create surprising, novel, and delightful things?
 That the latest text-to-image systems can make pictures that, had they been made solely by a person, we'd certainly call "creative?"

 When comparing to human intelligence, or the intelligence of other animals, we should think of "artificial intelligence" algorithms as _models of aspects of animal intelligence_.
 In science, we often must choose between models that capture phenomenology well and models that capture aspects of the underlying mechanisms.
 Hummingbirds and helicopters can both hover, but a helicopter is a poor model for the workings of a hummingbird, or its intelligence.